sjbush/uk_bmd/README.md

 # Date the raw records were last downloaded

-Both the dataset_B and dataset_D archives - which contain the output of scripts 3a and 3b - use data last obtained in September 2023.
+Data in both the dataset_B and dataset_D subdirectories - which contain the output of scripts 3a and 3b - were generated using birth/death records last obtained in September 2023.
 Note that this is the date of last access - not the same as the date these records were last updated.

 _Birth records:_